rheiland/PhysiCell_Studio_edu/README.md

 ---

 ![](images/studio_template_plot_disk_20hr.PNG)
 * results after 20 hours.
-Note the cells are unrealistically overlapping, a situation we can adjust with additional edits to the model.
+Note, the cells are unrealistically overlapping, a situation we can adjust with additional edits to the model.
 ---

 ## Template model: diffusion